Harry Arter: 2018–20 loan moves

 Despite stating his desire to remain with Bournemouth in an attempt to force his way back into the first team, on 9 August 2018, Arter joined newly promoted Premier League club Cardiff City on loan for the 2018–19 season, rejecting a similar offer from Watford.
 Bournemouth manager Howe admitted that he had taken the decision "reluctantly" as Arter was determined to play first team football.
 After being ineligible to play against his parent club Bournemouth on the opening day of the season, Arter made his debut for Cardiff in a 0–0 draw with Newcastle United on 18 August 2018.
 His early performances for the club earned praise from Cardiff manager Neil Warnock who described Arter's contribution as "vital".

 Arter joined Fulham on a season long loan in August 2019, with the option to make the move permanent.
 He scored his first league goal for Fulham on 30 June 2020 against QPR in a 1–2 away win.

 Nottingham Forest

 On 22 September 2020, Arter signed on a three-year deal with EFL Championship side Nottingham Forest for an undisclosed fee.
 Arter quickly fell out of favour at Forest, and by January 2021 the club were already open to allowing Arter to leave.
 At the end of the 2020–21 season, Arter was told that he was not in manager Chris Hughton's plans and was free to leave the club.
+However, Nottingham Forest's promotion to the Premier League in the 2021–22 season triggered a clause which extended Arter's contract by an additional year, until 2024.

+On 5 June 2024, it was confirmed that Arter would leave Nottingham Forest at the conclusion of his contract.